NewYorkCoinNYC/pitrezor/README.md

 This code is used to build the linux platform image for the raspberry pi zero to be able to run the pitrezor software at bootup.

+## Quick start (Items you will need for this project)
+all items you will need are listed in [quickstart.md](https://github.com/NewYorkCoinNYC/pitrezor/blob/main/quickstart.md)

 ## Firmware
 The firmware for the pitrezor can be found [here](https://github.com/NewYorkCoinNYC/pitrezor-firmware)